11notes/docker-redis/README.md

 **Redis, as fast and secure as it can be**

 # SYNOPSIS
 What can I do with this?
 This image will provide you by default with the most secure way to run Redis.
 You can run the image stand-alone, in a cluster or as a replica.
 You can run it with persistence (default) or without.
+With SSL or without.
+You can even run commands at startup to set some keys.

 # VOLUMES
 * **/redis/etc** - Directory of redis.conf